 Chiang Mai has been a base for intrepid travellers wishing to explore the surrounding mountains and up into the Golden Triangle area, where Thailand, Laos and Myanmar meet.
 Formerly home to opium, and preferably better to be known today for its coffee, northern Thailand is full of natural and cultural treasures.
 Accomodations range from simple guesthouses to new luxury resorts.
 The city has certainly grown but there is still a relaxed pace of life which continues to attract repeat and long-term visitors- especially to enjoy the nicer climate from November-February.

 Exploring Chiang Mai

 Best get a copy of Nancy Chandlers Map – easily found in shops or see: www.nancychandler.net

 Nancy Chandler also a great map of Bangkok!

-Exploring Chiang Mai: City, Valley and Mountains by Oliver Hargreave.
+Exploring Chiang Mai: City, Valley and Mountains by long time resident, Oliver Hargreave.

 Three areas of focus to explore Chiang Mai:

-Within the Moat: The old town surrounded by ancient walls is home to many of Chiang Mai’s precious temples or wats.
+The old town surrounded by ancient walls is home to many of Chiang Mai’s precious temples or wats.
 This is the best place to begin your exploration- easy on foot or on bicycle.
 So set off on the back sois, wander through the wats, visit the museums and shops, enjoy the many great coffee places and whenever tired, get a foot massage or traditional Thai massage.

 Wat Phra Singh